Part 5: ‘This-will-make-me-feel-better’ Thoughts

 The contents of your mind are made up of thoughts.
 These are the ingredients for cooking up the meal that will nourish your healthy mind.
 The less disturbed your thoughts are or the fewer disturbed thoughts you have the healthier is your mind.
 Therefore the task of keeping the mind in good health is to rid it of as many troubling thoughts as possible or reduce their strength or intensity to the lowest possible.
 As such, you need to examine all your thoughts.
 There’s no way for me to know how ready you are to do so; only you do.
 So if you do not want to examine your thoughts just skip the rest of this section and go to: “To Heal, Accept Change And Change Your Thoughts”.

 You express the emotion because you want the distress to be out in the open, so to speak, to yourself first of all.
 By hiding behind other feelings, you will not be able to reduce or get rid of all of the bad emotion.
-Allowing your pain to get greater or more prolonged does not make you stronger, more self-respectful or noble; instead, it makes you less capable of dealing with other stressors or problems that are to come and usually that lowers how you see yourself.
+Allowing your pain to get greater or more prolonged does not make you stronger, more self-respectful or noble; instead, it makes you less capable of dealing with the bad experience and other stressors or problems that are to come and usually that lowers how you see yourself.
 So, at this point, please go over the healing questions again, in the previous section (#4) and focus on them to believe more strongly in your intention.
-Every time you feel troubled, use these questions and the answers you provide, to move you away from the disturbing thoughts and in that way relieve (heal) the distress, if only for a span of time.
+Every time you feel troubled, use those questions and the answers you provide, to move you away from the disturbing thoughts and in that way relieve (heal) the distress, if only for a span of time.
 Every time you move your thinking away from the problem towards a healing solution however, you improve your condition for a longer span of time.
 Eventually these periods of mental peace become your pattern of life.

-Because we learn to shield ourselves from emotional pain, in different ways and to varying degrees anyway, though ineffectively (and we have a built-in ability at a subconscious level to further protect ourselves from the totally unbearable kind), you need to seriously consider this very important question: “Am I capable of coming up with the thoughts and actions that will lead to a meaningful way of looking at my circumstances or do I need to seek advice?”
+Because we learn to shield ourselves from emotional pain, in different ways and to varying degrees anyway, though ineffectively (and we have a built-in ability at a subconscious level to further protect ourselves from the totally unbearable kind), you need to seriously consider this very important question: “Am I capable of coming up with the thoughts and actions that will offer a satisfactory way of looking at my circumstances or do I need to seek advice?”
 In other words: “Can I rely on myself to deal with this situation on my own?”
 With self-honesty, you will do the right thing, which will bring about your healing.
 So you can come to the self-healing stage by approaching your emotional problems candidly and direct your thoughts at the ideas that will ease the pain rather than maintain it.
 You can also bring yourself to a point, ready for self-healing through the help of someone else.
 Either way, you will heal.

 As it is now clear we do not continue to be the same through all the variations in our circumstances in life.
 Nonetheless of all the changes we notice, particularly in our functioning, it seems that we pay the least attention to those that have to do with our attitudes and emotional reactions.
 We just don’t consider that our emotional state needs monitoring.

-To be effective in adjusting to the major and small revisions to our life circumstances we need to recognize what they are, when and why they happen.
+To be effective in adjusting to the major and small revisions to our life circumstances we need to recognize the changes, when and why they happen.
 Fortunately, we are always becoming a different person practically as the clock ticks, which means we can expect the problems we currently have will acquire different characteristics (such as their importance, meaning and/or urgency as time passes) and if we choose we can use a solution-based point of view to address them – one that will make us a satisfied and successful part of our social, geographical and economic environment, rather than someone discontented, frustrated or bitter, living on the fringes of self-acceptance.
 By being attentive and ready to acknowledge change, as small transformations add up to become big ones in our lives, we are in a stronger position to modify our thinking, attitude and manner of behaving, for the better.
 Consequently, our response to our changing situations, especially when untoward, will be reasonably accommodating and healthy.

 As a person heals from emotional hurts, that person may have a strong desire to return to the state of wellbeing before life’s problems struck or to an imagined, ideal condition.
 Do not expect to regain your exact previous level of comfort, immediately and for that reason reject all other less perfect results.
 Remember, the original ‘you’ has changed; so has the world around you, whether or not you can see that in your present state.
-It is, sometimes not easy any longer to return to the feelings of those past times because those feelings are now only memories or thoughts themselves, though the act of recalling the memory of feelings tends to bring them back.
+It is, sometimes not easy or possible any longer to return to the feelings of those past times because those feelings are now only memories or thoughts themselves, though the act of recalling the memory of feelings tends to bring them back.
 The fact however is that even without a disturbing experience interrupting your peace, other events, thoughts or emotions may have caused a change in your overall feelings.
 So you will have changed, anyway and occasionally into a better version of your previous self.